evpo/EncryptPad/docs/en/readme.md

 * **IMPORTANT**: Before using EncryptPad ensure that it is legal in your country to use encryption ciphers that EncryptPad provides.
 You may find useful information at [cryptolaw.org](http://www.cryptolaw.org/).

-* **IMPORTANT**: If you forgot your password or lost a key file, there is nothing that can be done to open your encrypted information.
+* **IMPORTANT**: If you forgot your passphrase or lost a key file, there is nothing that can be done to open your encrypted information.
 There are no backdoors in the formats that EncryptPad supports.
 EncryptPad developers take no responsibility for corrupted or invalid files in accordance with the license.

 <div id="file-types" />
 ##File Types